robhiddinga/domoticz-fronius-inverter-plugin/README.md

 Fill in the IP address and device ID of your inverter.
 The device ID is usually 1.

+Choose if you want to use the fraction calculations.
+Default Yes.
+No not supported yet

-Currently the plugin only supports Fronius API version 1
+Currently the plugin only supports Fronius API version V1

 Features to add
 ---------------

 - Improved debug options.
-- Some things I can't remember now, let me know what you want!
+- Some things I can't come up with right now, let me know what you want!

 This plugin uses an icon by